AaronDJosephs/3-SAT-Generator/README.md

 The generator is functional, and will also include a test to see if the instance is solvable.

 The test is the simple exponential solution, but that is acceptable for these purposes.

+The instance that is generated is in the form of a string, which is a little annoying to deal with, but in other ways is helpful.